stride3d/stride-docs/en/manual/scenes/entities/transform/local-and-world-matrix.md

 ## Updating matrices

 Matrices are **updated by a processor after every update tick**.
-This means that when an entity is first added to a scene, or when it's transform changes after an update, the matrices become out-of-date.
+This means that when an entity is first added to a scene, or when it's transform changes after an update, the matrices become **out-of-date**.

 Matrices can be manually updated using [`UpdateLocalMatrix`](xref:Stride.Engine.TransformComponent.UpdateLocalMatrix) and [`UpdateWorldMatrix`](xref:Stride.Engine.TransformComponent.UpdateWorldMatrix). **It's recommended to call these methods before doing anything with matrices** to ensure they are valid.